Col0ring/types-kit/docs/types-kit.arrayitem.md

 ## ArrayItem type

-Get the item type from an array
+Get the item type from an array.

 <b>Signature:</b>